Harmonic tropical morphisms and approximation: Approximation of phase-tropical curves

-Now let us recall what are regularity and superabundancy of tropical-morphisms, see \cite{Mikh05} for more details.
-Recall that any simple tropical curve can be presented as a couple $(G,l)$ of a cubic graph and a length function.
+Let us now recall the notions of regularity and superabundancy for tropical morphisms.
+We refer to \cite[\S 2.4-2.6]{Mikh05} for more details.
+Recall that any simple tropical curve can be presented as a couple $(G,\ell)$ consisting of a cubic graph and a length function.